-o Reporting Complex Financial Arrangements and Non-Excepted Investment Funds (EIFs)
+o Reporting Complex Financial Arrangements

-Some complex financial arrangements may qualify as Excepted Investment Funds (EIFs), for which there are different disclosure requirements (see p.
-10, supra).
-To report a complex financial arrangement that does not qualify as an EIF, please follow the instructions below.
+To report a complex financial arrangement that does not qualify as an EIF, follow the instructions below.

 Reporting Non-EIFs, Generally: If a complex financial arrangement or investment fund does not meet the definition of an EIF, you must report the holding's underlying assets.
 More specifically, each of the holding's underlying assets must be "broken out," with each underlying asset's name, value, and type and amount of income reported.
-EIGA and Senate Rule 34 require the disclosure of any underlying asset that had a value exceeding \$1,000 at the end of the reporting period or generated more than \$200 in unearned income during the reporting period.
+You must disclose any underlying asset that had a value exceeding \$1,000 at the end of the reporting period or generated more than \$200 in unearned income during the reporting period.

 If a complex financial arrangement or investment fund does not meet the definition of an EIF, you must report all transactions exceeding \$1,000 involving the holding's underlying assets.
 Additionally, any transaction exceeding \$1,000 of a stock, bond, or other security must be reported on a Periodic Transaction Reports (PTR) within 30 days of the transaction (see p.
-27, infra).
+29, infra).